alecksmart/nodejs-fullstack-boilerplate/README.md

 ### Milestone 5

-- [ ] Turn this fun project into a template application
+- [ ] Turn this fun project into a template application with test and production builds
+- [ ] Boost security
+- [ ] Dockerize

 ## Technologies Implemented